code-ecyber/pdsnd_github/README.md

 ### Description
-This project is a statistical project that allows the user to search for bikeshare statistical information.
+This project is a statistical project that allows the user to search for bikeshare statistical information and reveal bikeshare usage patterns.
 A few examples of the data are: popular start and end times, popular start or end destinations, or even gender.
 The user can choose between three cities, (chicago, new york city, and washington).
+The goal of this project was to import data and answer interesting questions through descriptive statistics.
+This was possible through writing python, pandas and numpys, and other tools.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv